hoffoo/moov-csv/README.md

 Prereq
 ====

-1. Android - the process could be similar for IOS but i have not way to test (doesn't need to be rooted)
+1. Android - (doesn't need to be rooted) the process could be similar for IOS but I have not way to test

 Getting the Data
 ====